Save-Dao/guide/docs/proposal-types.md

 -   **DESCRIPTION:** Anything you believe is relevant to your proposal.
 The shorter the description the better, and the important piece here is the _WHAT_ you are asking for and _WHY_.
 -   **LINK:** Whatever information gives us the best context to review your proposal and make an informed decision.
 -   **APPLICANT** With respect to funding proposals, this is the recipient or sender address you would like to have funds sent to or from.
 -   **PAYMENT REQUESTED:** The number of Shares requested.
-Every Raid Guild Share is equal to 5 wxDAI.
-New membership proposals may request a maximum of 100 shares for a total of 500 wxDAI.
+Every Save dao Share is equal to 10 xDAI.
+New membership proposals may request a maximum of 44 SAVEx shares for a total of 440 wxDAI.
 -   **+REQUEST SHARES:** Voting shares in the DAO.
 If it is a funding proposal, Members can request payment be made in shares up to 20% of the total amount requested.
 -   **+REQUEST LOOT:** Non-voting shares in the DAO.
 This means you will have shares which can be raqequit but do not hold voting rights.
-Loot shares cost the same as regular shares at 5 wxDAI/share.
+Loot shares cost the same as regular shares at 10 xDAI/share.
--   **GIVE TRIBUTE:** The amount of capital you are committing to deposit to the War Chest.
+-   **GIVE TRIBUTE:** The amount of capital you are committing to deposit to the Treasury.
 (Tribute is relevant to Membership and Funding Proposals).

 After submitting a proposal, it will enter the **Unsponsored Proposals** section.
 This means someone with shares (which could be you) must Champion the proposal in order for it to be moved to voting.